describo/describo.github.io/src/docs/guide/visualising-the-structure.md

 ::: tip Info

-Apart from producing nice visualisations, this section of Describo goes hand in hand with the [Discover](/docs/guide/assistant-supported-discovery) section in your digital discovery process.
-That is, you can use Discover to deep dive into the data for specific information that you are interested in or know exists.
+This section of Describo is not just for producing nice visualisations of the network structure.
+It goes hand in hand with the [Discover](/docs/guide/assistant-supported-discovery) section in your digital discovery process.
+That is, you can use Discover to deep dive into the data for specific information that you are interested in and / or know exists.
 Or, you can use these tools to get an overview of what you actually have as the first part of the process of understanding your data.

 :::